keithmmc/pandsproject/README.md

 After I had done some investagating into the dataframe, I wanted to save some of this information into a text file.
-To this I imported the sys module and opened the file in append mode.
+To do this I imported the sys module and opened the file in append mode.

 this text file first printed the row information along with the first 10 and final 10 rows, with a random sample of five rows and a splice function to return rows 20 to 30. it then returned information on the three rows null rows duplicated rows with mean and max values.